Revolutionary Vanguard (Communist Proletarian)

 Revolutionary Vanguard (Communist Proletarian) (in Spanish: Vanguardia Revolucionaria (Proletario Comunista), abbreviated VR-PC) was a Maoist-oriented political party in Peru founded in 1977 by Eduardo Figari and Julio César Mezzich.
 It was formed through a split in Revolutionary Vanguard.
 In 1978 a faction mainly active in the peasant movement around Mezzich and Lino Quintanillo left the VR-PC and most of its members joined individually the Shining Path.

 Figari served as the general secretary of the VR-PC.
-In October 1979 VR-PC was a co-founder of the electoral coalition Union of the Revolutionary Left (UNIR).
+In October 1979 VR-PC was a co-founder of the electoral coalition Revolutionary Left Union (UNIR).
 El Proletario Comunista was the organ of the Central Committee of VR-PC.